Princess Märtha Louise of Norway: Early life

-Princess Märtha Louise was born on 22 September 1971 at The National Hospital the Oslo University Hospital in Oslo, to the then Crown Prince Harald and Crown Princess Sonja.
-Princess Märtha Louise was named after her late grandmother and her paternal great-great grandmother.
+Märtha Louise was born on 22 September 1971 at The National Hospital the Oslo University Hospital in Oslo, to the then Crown Prince Harald and Crown Princess Sonja.
+Princess Märtha Louise was named after her late paternal grandmother and great-great-grandmother.
 At birth, she was not in line to the throne, because until 1990, only males could inherit the Norwegian throne.
 She was baptized a few months after her birth.
 Her godparents are King Olav V of Norway, Princess Margaretha of Sweden, Count Flemming of Rosenborg, Princess Ragnhild of Norway, Dagny Haraldsen, Haakon Haraldsen, Nils Jørgen Astrup and Ilmi Riddervold.

 In 1973, Märtha Louise's younger brother, Haakon Magnus, was born.
 In 1990 the Norwegian constitution was altered, granting full cognatic primogeniture to the Norwegian throne, meaning that the eldest child, regardless of sex, takes precedence in the line of succession.
-This change only affects those born in 1990 or later.
+The change affects only those born in 1990 or later.
 Females born between 1971 and 1990 (i.e. only Märtha Louise), were given succession rights, but their brothers would be before them in the line of succession, meaning that Prince Haakon still took precedence over Märtha Louise in the line of succession.
 After the births of her brother's two children, Ingrid Alexandra and Sverre Magnus, Märtha Louise was relegated to fourth in line.

 Education and career

-Princess Märtha Louise is a certified physiotherapist, following education in Oslo and internship in Maastricht, the Netherlands.
-She has not practised her profession, however, choosing instead, from her fascination in traditional Norwegian folk tales as well as a love of music, to establish her own commercial entertainment business based on giving public and televised performances reciting folk tales and singing with well-known Norwegian choirs.
-In December 2003, she took part in Oslo Gospel Choir's Christmas concert with a solo performance, included on the companion CD album.
+Märtha Louise is a certified physiotherapist, following education in Oslo and internship in Maastricht, the Netherlands.
+She has not practised that profession, however, but established her own commercial entertainment business giving public and televised performances reciting folk tales and singing with well-known Norwegian choirs.
+In December 2003, she took part in Oslo Gospel Choir's Christmas concert with a solo performance.

-On 1 January 2002, Princess Märtha Louise started her own business, in order to work with more freedom from her constitutional role as a princess.
-She began paying income tax, and the King, after consulting her, issued a royal edict which removed Princess Märtha Louise's style of Royal Highness (she is conventionally accorded the lesser style Highness abroad, although this style has no legal standing in Norway).
-However, she retains her place in the line of succession, and though her activities were reduced, she still carries out some public duties on behalf of the King.
+On 1 January 2002, Märtha Louise started her own business, in order to work with more freedom from her constitutional role as a princess.
+She began paying income tax, and the King, after consulting her, issued a royal edict that removed Märtha Louise's title of Royal Highness (she is conventionally accorded the lesser title Highness abroad, although this title has no legal standing in Norway).
+Märtha Louise retains her place in the line of succession.

 After several postponements due to family births and her father's illness, during which the princess took on some representation duties, Princess Märtha Louise and her husband moved to New York City in October 2004.
 In 2004, her first book, a children's story about the first royal family of Norway was released – Why Kings and Queens Don't Wear Crowns.
-Accompanying the book is a CD version of the Princess reading her story aloud.